 Description and Mission

-Doctoral students in the APA-accredited Counseling Psychology program, supervised by doctoral-level staff, provide counseling to individuals at rural clincs using high-quality videoconference technology via HIPPA-approved encryption and high-speed T1 lines.
+Doctoral students in the APA-accredited Counseling Psychology program, supervised by doctoral-level staff, provide counseling to individuals at rural clinics using high-quality videoconference technology via HIPPA-approved encryption and high-speed T1 lines.
 Services are provided in English and Spanish to adults and adolescents.

 Executive Director: Timothy Elliott, Ph.D., ABPP

-Clinical Director: Carly McCord, Ph.D.
+Director of Clinical Services: Carly McCord, Ph.D.